malcommac/Hydra/ARCHITECTURE.md

 Using standard Swift's `map` function we iterate over all input items and call `transform`; as output from this closure we expect a Promise (which, at least ideally, it's based upon the input item).
 At the end of the map we got `mappedPromise`, an array of Promises we can resolve using `all` operator which also resolve the `transformPromise`.

-Serial version is easier to implement:
+Serial version differ a bit: we want to use the then operator to chain returned promise from each trasnformation and put them as result of a single Promise which return an array:

 ```swift
 public func map_series<A, B, S: Sequence>(context: Context, items: S, transform: @escaping (A) throws -> Promise<B>) -> Promise<[B]> where S.Iterator.Element == A {